S0la1re/GT-World-Challenge-Europe-Data-Analysis/README.md

 The cleaned dataset was then analyzed to identify the most optimal car.
 Key goals included:
 - Finding which cars consistently performed best overall across the past three seasons (2021, 2022, and 2023)
 - Determining which cars showed dominance on each specific track during the 2023 season
-- The analysis results were then compiled to provide a clear recommendation of the best car to use for participation in the GT World Challenge Europe.
+- The analysis results were then compiled to provide a clear recommendation of the best car to use for participation in the GT World Challenge Europe in 2024 season.